 Buy Admission Tickets

-The Seikado Bunko Art Museum is home to a total of 6,500 works of arts, all have been collected by Yanosuke Iawasaki and his son, Koyata.
-Items in this personal collection include pottery, lacquerware, and paintings — some are National Treasures.
+The Seikado Bunko Art Museum is home to a total of 6,500 works of art, all of which were collected by Mitsubishi big names Yanosuke Iwasaki and his son, Koyata.
+Items on display include exquisite pottery, lacquerware, and paintings — some of which are National Treasures.

 Permanent exhibitions